lenehey/dw_tpl_peanutbutter/peanutbutter/README.md

 ## Special Thanks

-This template is based on the starter template and uses parts from Dokuwiki’s default template.
+This template is based on the starter template and uses parts from Dokuwiki’s default template and Monochrome.

-Hamburger menu without JavaScript inspired by Austin Wulf (http://www.sitepoint.com/pure-css-off-screen-navigation-menu/)

 ## Installation

 Unpack the file in the /lib/tpl directory of your Dokuwiki installation.
-It will create a directory named monochrome there.
+It will create a directory named peanutbutter there.
 You can also use the extension manager.

-In the configuration plugin chose `monochrome` as your template.
+In the configuration plugin chose "peanutbutter" as your template.

 ## Configuration